// feature · parse

 Yes.
 Everything is a regular form field after parsing.
 If the model missed the experience level or misread the salary range, type over it before you save the job.

-Does the Chrome extension use the same parser?
+Does the Chrome extension parse the JD on save?

 Create a free account in under a minute.
 First job tracked, first tailored resume, and first keyword breakdown all happen inside the onboarding flow.